Typhoon Noru (2017)

-Typhoon Noru was the second-longest-lasting tropical cyclone of the Northwest Pacific Ocean on record—behind only 1986's Wayne and tied with 1972's Rita—and the second-most-intense tropical cyclone of the basin in 2017, tied with Talim, just behind Lan.
+Typhoon Noru (Note: The name Noru (Korean: 노루, [no̞ɾu]) was contributed by South Korea and refers to the Siberian roe deer (Capreolus pygargus) in Korean.) was the second-longest-lasting tropical cyclone of the Northwest Pacific Ocean on record—behind only 1986's Wayne and tied with 1972's Rita—and the second-most-intense tropical cyclone of the basin in 2017, tied with Talim, just behind Lan.
 Forming as the fifth named storm of the annual typhoon season on July 20, Noru further intensified into the first typhoon of the year on July 23.
 However, Noru began to interact with nearby Tropical Storm Kulap on July 24, executing a counterclockwise loop southeast of Japan.
 Weakening to a severe tropical storm on July 28, Noru began to restrengthen as it turned sharply to the west on July 30.
 Amid favorable conditions, Noru rapidly intensified into the season's first super typhoon, and reached peak intensity with annular characteristics on July 31.
 In early August, Noru underwent a gradual weakening trend while curving northwestwards and then northwards.
 After stalling off the Satsunan Islands weakening to a severe tropical storm again on August 5, the system began to accelerate northeastwards towards the Kansai region of Japan, making landfall in Wakayama Prefecture on August 7.
 Noru became extratropical over the Sea of Japan on August 8, and dissipated one day later.

 Noru was responsible for two deaths in Kagoshima Prefecture, and at least $100 million (2017 USD) in damages in Japan.